-More than 100 third-year medical students presented research findings Dec.
-5 at the UMKC School of Medicine as part of their coursework in medical neuroscience.
+On Dec.
+5, more than 100 third-year medical students presented research findings at the UMKC School of Medicine as part of their coursework in medical neuroscience.

-Students, in teams of four, used data from the Cerner HealthFacts database to try to answer a unique question.
-The diseases and conditions examined included Alzheimer’s Disease, stroke, obsessive-compulsive disorder, epilepsy and diabetes.
+Students, in teams of four, used data from the Cerner HealthFacts database to try to answer a unique question they identified related to various disease and conditions.
+Those examined included Alzheimer’s Disease, stroke, obsessive-compulsive disorder, epilepsy and diabetes.
 After analyzing the data and drawing conclusions, each team made a poster displaying its question and hypothesis, telling how the team members went about testing their hypothesis, explaining their findings, and identifying questions for further study.

 The idea behind the exercise was to give students an early research experience, and for many it was their first medical research.